pyrocms/pyrocms-docs/readme.md

 	<div class="tip"><strong>Note:</strong> Content Here</div>

-These boxes should be used when there is important information the user should take note of that may get lost in a general paragrapht
+These boxes should be used when there is important information the user should take note of that may get lost in a general paragraph.

 ### Organization

-The docs are organized into four sections - General Info, Modules & Tags, Developers, and PyroCMS Pro.
-Within these sections are sub sections.
+The docs are organized into four sections:

+* General Info
+* Modules & Tags
+* Developers
+* PyroCMS Pro

+Within these sections are sub sections separated into columns.

 If you are creating a new page, it should fit reasonably within one of the existing sections.
 If you think we need a new section, or want to suggest some organizational changes, please email [adam@pyrocms.com](mailto:adam@pyrocms.com).